ruialmeida-cyber/ruialmeida-cyber/README.md

 Response

-The architecture reflects the reality of modern enterprise administration:
+The architecture reflects the reality of modern Microsoft administration:

 - Infrastructure provides the foundation.
 - Identity controls access.